What Is A Malibu Hair Treatment?

 Sitting under a hooded blow dryer is necessary to lift the cuticle so the crystal granules can remove minerals, residue, product build-up, and more.

-The average processing time for a Malibu Hair Treatment is anywhere between 10-45 minutes.
+The average processing time for a Malibu Hair Treatment is anywhere between 10 and 45 minutes.
 How long you let the treatment sit on your hair will depend on numerous factors.

-For example, your hair’s current state or what chemical services will be performed afterward can alter how long your Malibu Hair Treatment sits on your hair.
+For example, your hair’s current state or the chemical services performed afterward can affect how long your Malibu Hair Treatment sits on your hair.

 Rinse